hjun-park21/Acupunture_Analysis/README.md

 ##  Repository Structure

-To ensure maximum reproducibility and logical flow, the analysis is divided into five modular Jupyter Notebooks:
+To ensure reproducibility and logical flow, the analysis is divided into five modular Jupyter Notebooks:

 * **`01_Influence_Maximization_and_Centrality.ipynb`**
   * Constructs the acupoint network, calculates topological centralities, and simulates information spread using the Independent Cascade Model (ICM).